 How to lose a ring in 10 days

-Sarah Darling’s lost ring story is worth retelling.
+Sarah Darling’s lost ring story is worth retelling - as a warning if nothing else.
 When out shopping in Kansas, she emptied the change in her purse into the cup of a homeless man.

 But she forgot she’d put her 1-carat diamond ring into the purse earlier.
 The next day, Sarah went to find him and the man, Billy Ray Harris, remembered her and handed her the ring.
 The story went viral with headlines like “A Diamond in the Rough” and “Story with a Ring to it”, and $187,000 was raised for Harris online.
 He is now living in a house of his own.

 Hollywood actress Megan Fox wasn’t so lucky.
-When Brian Austin Green proposed on a Hawaiian beach in 2010, Fox promptly dropped the 2 carat engagement ring.
-It was lost in the sand and never found.
+When Brian Austin Green proposed on a Hawaiian beach in 2010, Fox first said yes then promptly dropped the 2-carat engagement ring into the sand and it was never seen again.

 Insuring a ring everywhere: “All Risks” cover

-Then your engagement ring will be insured whether you are at the office or the altar, sun bathing or out shopping.
+Once you have your "all risks" cover in place your engagement ring will be insured whether you are at the office or the altar, sunbathing or out shopping.

-The information provided above is generic information and is not specific to 123.ie products.
+The information provided above is general information and is not specific to 123.ie products.